Super Famicom vs. Nintendo Wii – How to get the best picture from your retro games

 This started a couple of weeks ago when I decided that the next game I wanted to play through was Kirby’s Dreamland 3.
 This was a Super Nintendo game that came out in 1997, making it the last first-party game for the system.
 It never saw a PAL release and the 2009 Wii Virtual Console version was the first time it was officially made available in Europe.

 Many of the console’s best titles not actually getting released isn’t the only problem with PAL – these games run at 50hz and their NTSC counterparts run at 60hz.
 Aside from a few exceptions (where the game was specifically optimised), PAL Super Nintendo tiles don’t compensate for the different refresh rate and as a result run around 17% slower than they should.
-Unless you’re playing Contra III (sorry, ‘Super Probotector’), you probably won’t appreciate the slowdown.
+Unless you’re getting your ass kicked by Contra III (sorry, ‘Super Probotector’), you probably won’t appreciate the slowdown.

-Finally the Super Famicom also requires its own RGB SCART cable, I’ve already wrote fairly extensively about the benefits of this type of connection so for this post I’ll keep it short and say that RBG SCARTs are great and I bought one for the Super Famicom for £5.99.
+Finally the Super Famicom also requires its own RGB SCART cable, I’ve already wrote fairly extensively about the benefits of this type of connection so for this post I’ll keep it short and say that RBG SCARTs are great and give a much better picture than the stock AV cable.
+I bought one for the Super Famicom for £5.99.